disney/meteor-base/README.md

 ### Step #5 (Optional) - Use Docker Compose to ease your workflow

-and `example/docker-compose.yml` to your project’s root.
-Then, from the root of your project:
+To make your workflow easier, you can also copy the `example/docker-compose.yml` file to your project’s root.
+Then, from the root of your project, run:

 ```bash
 docker-compose up